-What is being done to meet the MCL?
+What is being done to remove these contaminants?

-SUEZ Water New York is working with the Putnam County Department of Health on a compliance schedule that includes steps to reduce levels of PFOA & PFOS.
+SUEZ - Mahopac is working with the Putnam County Department of Health on a compliance schedule that includes steps to reduce levels of PFOA & PFOS.
 The company plans to install advanced treatment, such as activated carbon filters, one of the most effective treatments for the removal of this substance.

 Additional information will be shared as further testing and progress occurs.
-This process is similar for any chemical detected in public drinking water that requires mitigation due to exceedance of an MCL.
+This process is similar for any chemical detected in public drinking water that requires mitigation.
 The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.
+The deferral is effective until August 25, 2022.